academyKOSer/academykoser/README.md

 ## Contact

-For questions or suggestions, please contact [your contact information].
+For questions or suggestions, please contact [jclunis@odu.edu].